Getting Started

 }

-The folder properties and database properties are vital to the init command to run, if any of this properties are missing or misconfigured the command will not work.
+The folder properties and database properties are vital to the init command to run.
+If any of these properties are missing or misconfigured, the command will not work.

 elemental-cms init -c settings/local.cli.json